-What Is the Skilled Occupation List?
+What is the Skilled Occupation List?

 If your job is on this list, it means Australia needs your skills, and you may be eligible to apply for a skilled visa.